ShahStudios/SIA-Architecture/README.md

 # SIA-Architecture
-Custom Built Computer Architecture for Machine Code. /n This program uses C to make a custom machine code assembler and compiler.
+Custom Built Computer Architecture for Machine Code. <br />
+This program uses C to make a custom machine code assembler and compiler. <br />
-A test case is provided to be used with the assembler and virtual machine.
+A test case is provided to be used with the assembler and virtual machine. <br />
-The assembler takes user inputs from the test cases and turns into hex to be read by the virtual machine.
+The assembler takes user inputs from the test cases and turns into hex to be read by the virtual machine. <br />
 The VM will proceed to fetch, dispatch, execute, and store the data.

 # Installation
-Install is as simple as downloading and running with visual studios.
+Install is as simple as downloading and running with visual studios. <br />
 Although a command terminal with GCC will be needed to read the hex data that is printed out.

 # GCC installation guide
-GCC installation for windows https://www.youtube.com/watch?v=sXW2VLrQ3Bs Macs can use "command line: od -x" for hex dump
+GCC installation for windows https://www.youtube.com/watch?v=sXW2VLrQ3Bs <br />
+Macs can use "command line: od -x" for hex dump <br />
 Technologies: Microsft Visual Studios 2019: C

 # Instruction Set Functionality
 * (opcode is written in parentheses, the format is written after | )